printed circuit board

 Note that you should use the high quality type of IPA specifically intended for use on electronics, not the cheap one you get from a hardware store.

 After soldering, the board is washed in pure isopropyl alcohol, first brushing it with a toothbrush, then a few minutes in an ultrasound washer.
+Be careful, the delicate inner parts of the ESP32 module might not like long runs in the washer.

 After brushing off soldering debris and flux with IPA, I then give it a few minutes in an ultrasound washer, which is very effective.
 Use an appropriate cleaning agent for electronic works.